Florida Debt Collection Laws

 Real estate, or real property, deeds are filed in the county where the real estate is situated.
 Each Florida county maintains an index of real estate ownership.
 Florida counties have digitized their legal records so that property ownership information is available by online search.
 Online property records are centrally linked to state and national databases.

-Instead of guessing where a debtor might own real property, for a small fee a creditor can search real estate records throughout Florida with a single query.
+Instead of guessing where a debtor might own real property, for a small fee a creditor can search real estate records throughout Florida.
 Computer searches quickly provide the debtor’s property ownership and other information such as date of purchase, mortgages, and property value.
 The same property search can identify whether the debtor holds any mortgages on someone else’s real estate to secure a promissory note payable to the debtor.
-If a creditor finds that a debtor is a mortgagee, the judgment creditor can garnish the underlying note and payment stream.
+The judgment creditor can garnish the underlying note and payment stream if it finds that a debtor is a mortgagee from seller financing.

 Business Interests